waleedchahid/waleedchahid.github.io/journal/tcpip.md

 ## Application

-Protocals in this payer inclue:
+Protocols in this payer inclue:
 - www
     - https
 - IRC